amelialei/Recipe-Data-Exploration/README.md

 ## Framing a Prediction Problem
 We want to predict the rating for a recipe based on its features.
 To do this, we will be performing a multi-class classification as we are predicting whether the recipe will a 0 star, 1 star, 2 star, 3 star, 4 star, or 5 star recipe.
 Our response variable is the rating of the recipe.
+We created a new column that rounded the average rating to use as our 'y'.
 We chose this because rating represents the likability of the recipe which is aligned with the goals of our prediction problem and our data exploration.
 We will only use features of the dataset that are available at the time of our prediction.
 These are features that are known before someone has tried the recipe such as the number of ingredients, number of steps, nutrition facts (calories, sodium, carbohydrates, etc.), and description.
 We will not use review in our model training as that is that information that we would know before a user has tried the recipe.
 The evaluation metric we chose was accuracy.
 Although the initial dataset is unbalanced due to a disproportionate amount of 5 star ratings, we will preprocess the data so that the training set consists of an equal amount of randomly sampled 1 star, 2 star, 3 star, 4 star, and 5 star ratings.
 Thus, accuracy the most appropriate evaluation metric over other metrics like F1 score because it works best on balanced data.

 ## Baseline Model
-For our baseline model, we used the nutritional facts, along with the 'minutes', 'n_ingredients', 'n_steps' columns as our predictors because they correlated the most with our target variable.
-In addition, we had created a 'number of ingredients' column earlier which groups the avg_ratings into these categories: '0 to 5', '6 to 10','11 to 15','16 to 20','21 to 25','26 to 30' , and 'over 30', which will also be used as a predictor.
-We create another column that rounds all of the ratings in the 'avg_rating' column to either 1, 2, 3, 4, 5, making this our response variable.
-There are 11 nominal features, and one categorical feature.
-The accuracy score ended up being around 0.93, which is good but it can be improved even more.
+For our baseline model, we used the nutritional facts and 'number of ingredients' columns as our predictors because they correlated the most with our target variable.
+We created the 'number of ingredients' column earlier to group 'n_ingredients' into these categories: '0 to 5', '6 to 10','11 to 15','16 to 20','21 to 25','26 to 30' , and 'over 30'.
+There are 7 nominal features, and one categorical feature.
+For the nomical features, we used StandardScaler() to standardize all the values, and for the categorical column, we used the OneHotEncoder().
+The accuracy score ended up being around 0.352, which is not good.
+This may be beacuse there are many other features of a recipe that contribute to the rating that isn't accounted for yet in our model.
+Right now, we are only looking at the ingredients and nutritional value, but rating can also be affected by factors like complexity.

 ## Final Model
+We engineered 2 new features, and added two more columns from the dataset to transform.
+The first feature we created was the recipe complexity which we got by adding the number of steps and number of minutes for each recipe.
+We chose this because the more complex a recipe is, the lower the raitng might be since we narrowed the dataset down to quick 30 minute recipes so a higher complexity may seem like too much work.
+For the second feature, we wanted to analyze the ratio of protein to calories.
+A lot of people who are looking for quick recipes would also want there to be a higher protein to calorie ratio for its health benefits, and they might give it a higher rating if its healthier and more beneficial.
+We also decided to use the TfidfVectorizer() on the 'ingredients' and 'description' column because there may be certain keywords or ingredients that tend to correlate to a higher or lower rating.
+In order to select the best hyperparameters, we did a grid search on 'max_depth', 'min_samples_split', and 'criterion' with a cross validation of 5.
+The best hyperparameters were a a 'max_depth' of 18, 'min_samples_split' of 2, and 'criterion' of entropy.
+In the end, our final model had an accuracy of 0.432 which is 8% higher than the baseline.

 ## Fairness Analysis